The Double Refuge 🍷 Bubbles Winking at the Brim

 This world, I doubt if doubt itself be doubting.

-Like epicureans — and Byron — agnostics strive to live in the moment, even to relax into it.
+Like epicureans, open agnostics strive to live in the moment, even to relax into it.
 They want to savour the fluid truth of living naturally, spontaneously, and authentically.
 They refuse to live in fear of cracking the golden frame of an icon someone nailed to their wall.

-Agnostics also question their own philosophy.
-At times, they even accuse themselves of setting up an impossible ideal of infinite exploration, much as theists set up an unchanging and invisible Truth, and atheists set up repeatable verification according to the scientific method.
+Open agnostics (as opposed to closed agnostics — again, see Types of Agnosticism) also question their own philosophy.
+At times, they even accuse themselves of setting up an impossible ideal of infinite exploration, much as theists set up an unchanging and invisible Truth, and atheists and positivists set up repeatable verification according to the scientific method.

 The agnostic notion that we can simply go on thinking and feeling without deciding on a particular truth may seem impractical or undesirable.
 Yet this is what agnostics believe: we can keep stretching our emotional and intellectual horizons, as if we were walking towards the horizon on a planet that grows larger every day.